Skip to content

 Start each day with a quick temperature check.
 It takes only a few seconds to glance at the thermostat and log the reading, but this simple habit is your first line of defense against equipment failure and food safety issues.
 If you notice the temperature creeping up, you can address the problem before it leads to spoiled inventory.
 Alongside this, daily cleaning is non-negotiable.
 Wipe down interior shelves and surfaces to handle spills immediately, and sanitize door handles to prevent the spread of bacteria.
 A clean fridge not only looks more professional but also prevents odor buildup and ensures a hygienic environment for your food.

-Maintain Coils and Drains Regularly
+Keep Coils and Drains Clear

 The condenser coils are one of your fridge's hardest-working parts, responsible for releasing heat to keep the inside cool.
 Over time, they attract dust and grease, which forces the compressor to work harder and consume more energy.
 At least twice a year, unplug the unit and use a stiff brush to gently clean the coils.
 While you’re at it, check the drain pan.
 A clogged drain can lead to water pooling, unpleasant odors, and even damage to your equipment.
 Keeping both the coils and drains clear is a simple but effective way to improve efficiency and prevent a costly service call for your restaurant equipment.